All Episodes

 That was it.

-Let them slink back.
+Let him slink back.

-If we would have followed them and taken them out and done away With Saddam, then can you imagine?
+If we would have followed them and taken them out and done away with Saddam, then can you imagine?

-Your point is you're right about it.
+The point is, you're right about it.

-Who Dan rather said, hey, unless you're prepared to go, I don't want to hear you talking about how we need to go to war.
+And I know you're reacting to Dan Rather, who Dan Rather said, hey, unless you're prepared to go, I don't want to hear you talking about how we need to go to war.

 Well, you just said you're ready to go.